Last Updated on March 6, 2021 by

 3. It Is Very Expensive

 If you have had your procedures done by a doctor, the bill for each session would have run you hundreds of dollars.
-The American Society for the Aesthetic Plastic Surgery (ASAPS) estimated the average cost per year is around $463.
+The American Society for Aesthetic Plastic Surgery (ASAPS) estimated the average cost per year is around $463.
 But notice point number one that why it is worth it.

 4. All Ink Can Be Taken Out